andrestoga/IntroRoboticsFinalProject/README.md

 rosrun finalproject path

-8.- Run the navigation node and wait until the robot is localized
+8.- Run the navigation node and wait until the robot is localized.

 rosrun finalproject navigation

 //******Note: If you want to change the goal for the robot locate the defines that are located in the source file IntroRoboticsFinalProject/src/finalproject/src/testNav.cpp.
-The names of the defines are GOAL_X for the x coordinate and GOAL_Y for the y coordinate on the plane.
+The names of the defines are GOAL_X for the x coordinate and GOAL_Y for the y coordinate on the plane and compile it again: catkin_make.
+The closes free point to the goal(0,0) is .75 and .75 so, if you want to plan to that goal please use the point (.75, .75)

 9.- Run the testingNav node